Senior Handbook

 In Unit 3, students study equilibrium processes and redox reactions.

-In Unit 4, students explore organic chemistry, synthesis and design to examine the characteristic chemical properties and chemical reactions displayed by different classes of organic compounds.
+In Unit 4, students explore organic chemistry, synthesis and design to examine the characteristic chemical

 Chemistry aims to develop students’: